checkpoint-restore/criu/CONTRIBUTING.md

 Please make sure the email client you're using doesn't screw your patch (line wrapping and so on).

-{{Note| When sending a patch set that consists of more than one patch, please, push your changes in your local repo and provide the URL of the branch in the cover-letter}}
+>  **Note:** When sending a patch set that consists of more than one patch, please, push your changes in your local repo and provide the URL of the branch in the cover-letter

 ### Wait for response